lak-sh-man/stock-dealer-project/README.md

 - **Python** (≥ 3.9.6)

-## Steps to Set Up and Run the Django Chat App Locally
+## Steps to Set Up the app locally

 ### 1. Clone the Repository
 Clone this repository to your local machine: